ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-* Suggest a timeout to the Remote Endpoint: This boolean property specifies whether an application considers it useful to propose a timeout until the connection is assumed to be lost.
+* Suggest a timeout to the Remote Endpoint: This boolean property specifies whether an application considers it useful to propose a timeout until the Connection is assumed to be lost.
 This property applies to Connections and Connection Groups.
 This is not a strict requirement.
 The default is to have this option. \[EDITOR'S NOTE: For discussion of this option, see https://github.com/taps-api/drafts/issues/109]